 Post-Sale Communication

-After the sale, publish a summary: total raised, number of participants, final clearing price (if applicable), and distribution statistics.
+After the sale, publish a summary including total raised, number of participants, final clearing price if applicable, and distribution statistics.
 Continue regular updates on development progress and treasury usage.
 Projects that go silent after raising money lose community trust quickly.

 Handling Problems